schell/kabukitheatre.bourtange/README.md

 * p - pause the game
 * 1 - restart game with core-blast
 * 2 - restart game with decoy
 * 3 - restart game with lifer
 * 4 - restart game with repellor
+* $ - give yourself more resources (cheat)
 * mouse click/move - buy cores and place them on the screen or buy weapons and place them on your cores

 weapons